 You may have forgotten, but Apple bought Beats a few years ago for a lot of money.
 And while the company puts most of its efforts into the AirPods and AirPods Pro, it hasn’t completely forgotten about the Beats brand.
 The new Beats Flex is basically a tweaked pair of BeatsX at a lower price point.
 The Beats Flex has Apple-exclusive features, but it also plays well with Android phones.

 Even though the Beats Flex is fairly affordable, is it worth it?

-Editor’s note: this Beats Flex review was updated on March 23, 2022, to update the Alternatives section, include results from our reader poll, and add in-line FAQs.
+Editor’s note: this Beats Flex review was updated on August 10, 2022, to update formatting and add an FAQ.

 The Beats Flex is for anyone who doesn’t want to spend money on AirPods.
 At this price, the Beats Flex is a fine deal as they offer a lot of the features found on the AirPods, minus the true wireless design.
 People who need to find a gift for someone could find this as a good stocking stuffer. iOS users might like this too, because while these wireless neckbuds work well with Android, you’ll really get the best value if you pair them with an iOS device.